 A request will be made by the school to the LEA if the child has demonstrated significant cause for concern.
-The LEA will be given information about the child's progress over time, and will also receive documentation in relation to the child's special educational needs and any other action taken to deal with those needs, including any resources or special arrangements put in place.
+The LEA will be given information about the child's progress over time, and will also receive documentation (an Education Health & Care Needs Assessment) in relation to the child's special educational needs and any other action taken to deal with those needs, including any resources or special arrangements put in place.